siva0sankar/mean-mail/README.md

 This Project is just an start up .
 As of now I have tried to learn MEAN stack .
 Once I have learned all of it.
 Will start to work o creating email client for other mails like Gmail, Microsoft mail, etc.

 In this Project I have used more number of node modules .
-I will give short note for it in this file
+I will give short note for it in this file.

 # express
 I have used this express module as web application fremework